 This is an exceptional way to get direct clients!
 It is difficult to rank a blog, though.
 It takes a lot of time and patience, but compared to all the methods highlighted here, it can get you some of the highest paying clients.
 Simply follow these steps:

 - Research on the pain points of your clients.
 What pains them most?
 Who would they like to hire?
 What makes them cry?
 What makes them smile?
-Write mostly about these things.
+Write mostly about the solutions to these things.

 - Check out different forums to see what potential clients are mostly talking about and write about it

-- If the aim of your blog is to get clients, then don’t over-highlight your own pains as a freelancer.
+- If the aim of your blog is to get clients, don’t over-highlight your own pains as a freelancer.
 Clients’ main aim is to have their problems solved.
 Not yours.

 - Check out blogs targeted towards freelancing clients and get content ideas

 - Have a services page where you highlight your services—all of which solve the problems the clients have

-Through this blog, I have gotten some of the best ever international clients.
-To highlight two of the best, one paid me $100 per 500 words article for a one-off project (just that one article).
 Many have paid me $50 per article.
-Another long-term client pays me over $30 per 500 words while many others have paid me $50-150 for very simple marketing tasks.
+Another long-term client paid me $200 for 750 words while many others have paid me $50-200+ for very simple marketing tasks.
 All reached out to me after reading this blog.